timongty/tezcrowd/readme.md

     Output: Blockchain state updated to reflect the project.

-2. Add Funds - For supporters to pledge tezos to the project
+2. Add Funds - For supporters to pledge tezos to the project (a supporter is allowed to pledge multiple times to the same project)

     Input: Supporter's pledged amount in tez.
-Verify that the project is still ongoing and has not closed.
-Add supporter and pledged amount to a map of funders for record; increment pledged amount if supporter already exists in the map of funders.
+This method will verify that the project is still ongoing and has not ended; it will also add the supporter and pledged amount to a map of funders for record (if the supporter already exists in the map of funders, his total contributed amount will increase with the new pledge amount).

     Output: Project state (contributed_amount, leftover_amount) updated to reflected new pledged amount.